tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/06-Ins_Intro_to_Remix_and_Ganache.md

 Explain to the students that:

-* Web3.js is a set of javascript libraries which allow you to communicate with an Ethereum node.
+* Web3 is a library which allows you to communicate with Ethereum nodes.

 * We must set our environment to `Injected Web3` so that remix can talk to our local development chain.